 Before we get all worked up over the nail polish stain sticking out like a sore thumb on the carpet, let’s look at the source first.
 What is nail polish, exactly?
 If we know what chemicals are in it, we can better understand how to remove nail paint from clothes, right?

 Anyone who knows their accessories could tell you, but for the uninitiated, we’ll get you up to speed.

-Nail paint is a chemical composite paint (usually lacquer) used to paint over nails with a specific color, thereby facilitating further design choices from there on out.
-The industry standard these days is acrylic paints because they usually work best in keeping nails from cracking or chipping.
+Nail paint is a chemical composite paint (usually lacquer) used to paint over nails with a specific colour, thereby facilitating further design choices from there on out.
+The industry standard these days are acrylic paints because they usually work best in keeping nails from cracking or chipping.

 Nail polish is a type of varnish primarily used to give your nails that signature shine and gloss.
 While it can be used to give your nails a distinct hue, it doesn’t offer the range of choices you’d get with nail paint.
 It gives your nails an extra layer of sheen while also complementing any paint underneath them.